 Note: When the potentiometer (frequency setting potentiometer) connected across terminals 2-5 is used for operation beyond 60Hz, change the value of Pr.
 38 (or Pr.
 39 for use of the potentiometer connected across terminals 4-5).
 Operation over 60Hz cannot be performed by merely changing the settings of Pr.
 1 and Pr.
-18.
+18

-• When the Pr.
+▲ If the Pr.
 2 setting is higher than the Pr.
-13 "starting frequency" value, note that the motor will run at the set frequency by merely switching the start signal on, without entering the command frequency.
+13 "starting frequency" value, note that the motor will run at the set frequency according to the acceleration time setting by merely switching the start signal on, without entry of the command frequency.